Top Suffolk County Child Custody Lawyers – Protecting Your Children’s Future

 • Disregard for prior court orders.

-2. Legal Representation: Our custody lawyers can represent you in court during custody hearings or negotiation sessions (sometimes referred to as a “fourway”) .
-We advocate for your rights and interests and those of your family, helping you navigate the legal process effectively.
+2. Legal Representation: Our custody attorneys can represent you in court during custody hearings or negotiation sessions (sometimes referred to as a “fourway”) .
+We advocate for your rights and interests and those of your family, leading you through the legal process effectively.

 4. Pleading and Document Preparation: Our custody team will draft all papers, pleadings and documents including petitions, motions, and parenting plans.
 Ensuring that these documents are properly drafted and filed is crucial to your case.